 Vieworks to expand 25MP CMOS area scan camera lineup

 ANYANG, South Korea, Oct.
-1, 2019 /PRNewswire/ -- Vieworks, a global leader in machine vision, is releasing the newest 25MP area scan camera featuring the latest CMOS global shutter image sensor, GMAX0505 from GPixel.
+1, 2019 /PRNewswire/ -- Vieworks, a global leader in machine vision, is releasing the newest 25MP area scan camera featuring the latest CMOS global shutter image sensor.
 By expanding its 25MP camera lineup, Vieworks is responding to the market's ever-increasing requirements with an additional camera model.
 Vieworks has upgraded three features: faster frame rate, compact and lighter design, and lower price.

 Faster Frame Rate, Lower Dark Noise